openedx/frontend-app-ora-grading/README.md

 To start the MFE and enable the feature in LMS:

-1. Start the MFE and take a note of the location/port.
-This defaults to `http://localhost:1993`.
+1. Start the MFE with `npm run start`.
+Take a note of the path/port (defaults to `http://localhost:1993`).

 2. Add the route root to `edx-platform` settings: In `edx-platform/lms/envs/private.py` or similar, add `ORA_GRADING_MICROFRONTEND_URL = 'http://localhost:1993'`